-18. I have written two books concerning my work with cognition: (1) The Thinking Ape: evolutionary origins of intelligence (1995, Oxford University Press, Oxford, 266 pages; 1997 British Psychological Society Book Award winner; Reprinted annually; Japanese edition published by Otsuki Shoten, Tokyo, 1998; Chinese edition, in translation, published by Hunan Education Publishing House, 2006); (2) Evolving Insight (2016, Oxford University Press, Oxford, 304 pages).

-19. I have co-edited two books concerning my work with cognition: (1) Machiavellian Intelligence: Social Expertise and the Evolution of Intellect in Monkeys, Apes and Humans (Co-edited with A. Whiten, 1988, Oxford University Press, Oxford, 413 pages; Japanese edition published by Nakanishiya Shuppan Press, Kyoto, 2004); (2) Machiavellian Intelligence II: Extensions and Evaluations (Co-edited with A. Whiten, Cambridge University Press, Cambridge, 1997, 403 pages; Japanese edition published by Nakanishiya Shuppan Press, Kyoto, 2004).
+- 18. I have written two books concerning my work with cognition: (1) The Thinking Ape: evolutionary origins of intelligence (1995, Oxford University Press, Oxford, 266 pages; 1997 British Psychological Society Book Award winner; Reprinted annually; Japanese edition published by Otsuki Shoten, Tokyo, 1998; Chinese edition, in translation, published by Hunan Education Publishing House, 2006); (2) Evolving Insight (2016, Oxford University Press, Oxford, 304 pages). - 19.
+I have co-edited two books concerning my work with cognition: (1) Machiavellian Intelligence: Social Expertise and the Evolution of Intellect in Monkeys, Apes and Humans (Co-edited with A. Whiten, 1988, Oxford University Press, Oxford, 413 pages; Japanese edition published by Nakanishiya Shuppan Press, Kyoto, 2004); (2) Machiavellian Intelligence II: Extensions and Evaluations (Co-edited with A. Whiten, Cambridge University Press, Cambridge, 1997, 403 pages; Japanese edition published by Nakanishiya Shuppan Press, Kyoto, 2004). - 20.
+I have published 165 peer-reviewed scientific articles over my career.
+These articles have been published in many of the world's premier scientific journals, including: Science, Biology Letters, Animal Cognition, Animal Behaviour, Biosemiotics, Behavioural Ecology and Sociobiology, Current Biology, International Journal of Primatology, Annals of the New York Academy of Sciences, Journal of Comparative Psychology, American Journal of Primatology, Trends in Evolution & Ecology, PLoS Biology, PLoS One, Trends in Cognitive Sciences, Philosophical Transactions of the Royal Society of London Series B Biological

-20. I have published 138 peer-reviewed scientific articles over my career.
-These articles have been published in many of the world's premier scientific journals, including: Science, Biology Letters, Animal Cognition, Animal Behaviour, Biosemiotics, Behavioural Ecology and Sociobiology, Current Biology, International Journal of Primatology, Annals of the New York Academy of Sciences, Journal of Comparative Psychology, American Journal of Primatology, Trends in Evolution & Ecology, PLoS One, Trends in Cognitive Sciences, Philosophical Transactions of the Royal Society of London - Series B Biological Sciences, The Behavioral and brain sciences, Methods, American Journal of Physical Anthropology, Canadian Journal of Psychology, and The British Journal of Mathematical and Statistical Psychology.
-Over the last four years, specific topics of these publications have included: Interpretation of human pointing by African elephants - generalization and rationality, African elephants recognize visual attention from face and body orientation, Flexibility and survival of Apes in the Anthropocene, Wild baboons (Papio ursinus) remember single foraging episodes, The what as well as the why of animal fun, Change point analysis of travel routes reveals novel insights into foraging strategies and cognitive maps of wild baboons, Age-dependent social learning in a lizard, The meanings of chimpanzee gestures, Using cross correlations to investigate how chimpanzees use conspecific gaze cues to extract and exploit information in a foraging competition, Complexity in animal behaviour: towards common ground, African elephants can use human pointing cues to find hidden food, Deictic gesturing in wild chimpanzees - some possible cases, Laterality in the gestural communication of wild chimpanzees, Age-related differences in the use of the "moo" call in black howler monkeys, Evolutionary origins of human handedness - evaluating contrasting hypotheses, Titi monkey call sequences vary with predator location and type, Animal curiosity, Evidence for semantic communication in Titi monkey alarm calls, The alarm call system of wild black-fronted Titi monkeys, From parsing actions to understanding intentions, Serial gesturing by wild chimpanzees - its nature and function for communication, The gestural repertoire of the wild chimpanzee, What are we learning from teaching?, Local traditions in gorilla manual skill - Evidence for observational learning of behavioural organization, and Cognition in the wild exploring animal minds with observational evidence.
+Sciences, The Behavioral and brain sciences, Methods, American Journal of Physical Anthropology, Canadian Journal of Psychology, and The British Journal of Mathematical and Statistical Psychology.
+Over the last four years, specific topics of these publications have included: African elephants interpret a trunk gesture as a clue to direction of interest, Interpretation of human pointing by African elephants - generalization and rationality, African elephants recognize visual attention from face and body orientation, Flexibility and survival of Apes in the Anthropocene, Wild baboons (Papio ursinus) remember single foraging episodes, The what as well as the why of animal fun, Change point analysis of travel routes reveals novel insights into foraging strategies and cognitive maps of wild baboons, Age-dependent social learning in a lizard, Isolation rearing does not constrain social plasticity in a family-living lizard, The animal origins of disgust: reports of basic disgust in nonhuman great apes, The gestural repertoire of the wild bonobo (Pan paniscus): a mutually understood communication system, The meanings of chimpanzee gestures, Bonobo and chimpanzee gestures overlap extensively in meaning, Using cross correlations to investigate how chimpanzees use conspecific gaze cues to extract and exploit information in a foraging competition, Complexity in animal behaviour: towards common ground, African elephants can use human pointing cues to find hidden food, Deictic gesturing in wild chimpanzees - some possible cases, Laterality in the gestural communication of wild chimpanzees, Age-related differences in the use of the "moo" call in black howler monkeys, Evolutionary origins of human handedness - evaluating contrasting hypotheses, Titi monkey call sequences vary with predator location and type, Animal curiosity, Evidence for semantic communication in Titi monkey alarm calls, The alarm call system of wild black-fronted Titi monkeys, From parsing actions to understanding intentions, Serial gesturing by wild chimpanzees - its nature and function for communication, What are we learning from teaching?
+Local traditions in gorilla manual skill - Evidence for observational learning of behavioural organization, Animal behaviour in a human world: A crowdsourcing study on horses that open door and gate mechanisms, and Cognition in the wild - exploring animal minds with observational evidence.